 “Straight, thinner hair is more easily coated by sebum, causing it to look and feel greasy faster than curlier or thicker hair,” says Hershberger.

-Wash: Every two to three days.
+Wash: Every two or three days.

 “Since oil doesn’t coat the hair as easily, this hair type tends to be drier,” says Hershberger.
 “So wash less, because the natural oils in your hair are key—you need more moisture to keep your hair soft and frizz-free.”